TritonDataCenter/sdc-nfs/README.md

     other than localhost for the server to listen on.
 Using '0.0.0.0' tells the server to listen on all addresses.
 Both the `mountd` and `nfsd` within the server will listen on the given address.
-It is a good idea to limit foreign host access when listening on the external network.
+It is a good idea to limit foreign host access if listening on the external network.
 The `hosts_allow` or `hosts_deny` sections can be used to restrict access to the given IP addresses.
-The `exports` section can also be used to restrict access to the specified portions of the local filesystem.
+The `exports` section can be used to restrict access to the specified portions of the local filesystem.

-  * The `nfs` section can be used to set the `uid` and `gid` values for 'nobody'.
-This is useful if NFS clients are running a different OS, which uses different values for 'nobody', as compared to the server (e.g. Darwin vs.  Linux).
-The `fd-cache` section can be used to configure the server's file descriptor cache, although this is normally not necessary.
+  * The `nfs` section is normally not needed, but it can be used to set the `uid` and `gid` values for 'nobody'.
+This is useful if NFS clients are running a different OS, which uses different values for 'nobody', as compared to the server.
+The `fd-cache` section can be used to configure the server's file descriptor cache.

 ## Usage